William A. Fletcher: Immigration

 On May 10, 2019, in a concurrence in a case where the 9th Circuit permitted Trump to make asylum seekers wait in Mexico for immigration proceedings in court, Fletcher said of the Trump administration "I am hopeful that the regular argument panel that will ultimately hear the appeal, with the benefit of full briefing and regularly scheduled argument, will be able to see the Government's arguments for what they are -- baseless arguments in support of an illegal policy that will, if sustained, require bona fide asylum applicants to wait in Mexico for years while their applications are adjudicated."

 On November 19, 2019, Fletcher granted relief to an immigrant, Vega-Anguiano, on the grounds that his 1998 removal order lacked a valid legal basis and the reinstatement order was improper.
 Judge Morgan Christen concurred, noting that Vega-Anguiano could not have known that he needed to bring these errors to the agency's attention.
 Judge Consuelo Callahan would have denied relief.

 On February 28, 2020, Fletcher, who was joined by Paez, ruled that asylum seekers could not be forced to be wait in Mexico while their hearings proceeded, mentioning that court proceedings often take years.
 However, on March 4, Fletcher and Paez narrowed the ruling to California and Arizona, letting the Supreme Court decide the rest.
 However, the Supreme Court reversed Fletcher's ruling on March 11, allowing Trump's "Remain-in-Mexico" policy to continue.

 In East Bay Sanctuary Covenant v.
 Barr (9th Cir.
 Jul.
 6, 2020), Fletcher wrote the Court's opinion, ruling that the Department of Homeland Security (DHS) rule that "categorically denies asylum to aliens arriving at our border with Mexico unless they have first applied for, and have been denied, asylum in Mexico or another country through which they have traveled" exceeds the power that Congress gave federal agencies.
 Fletcher's opinion was 44 pages long.

+Labor Law

+On January 16, 2025, Fletcher ruled that the GEO Group violated Washington's Minimum Wage Act when it paid employeed civil detainees between $1 and $5 per day.
+Fletcher's ruling found that the GEO Group's contract with ICE requires that it pay minimum wage to detained employees.

+On February 26, 2025, Fletcher, joined by Jennifer Sung and Jed Rakoff, reinstated a lawsuit filed by Dawn Lui, an employee of the United States Postal Service in Washington who alleged that her demotion had been a result of racial and gender discrimination.
+The 9th circuit ruling found that Lui had met the four conditions needed to establish a prima facie case and had exhausted her administrative remedies.
+However, the ruling rejected Lui's claims regarding retaliation.
+Ultimately, Fletcher's ruling remanded the case to the district court to determine whether Lui had faced a hostile work environment.